 Boredom is the result of a loss of passion.
 When every moment of every day is merely a repeat of the day before, it’s easy to fall into a rut.
 As Tony Robbins says, “If you’re not growing, you’re dying.”

 Passion must be felt.
 It must be nurtured.
-It needs to grow and change to be sustained.
+To sustain passion, you grow and change.

 How Do You Find Your Passion Again?

 Finding your passion again or discovering it for the first time, is a process.
 Luckily, there are several things you can do to help you to reconnect with your heart and find passion in your life again.

 You can have more than one passion in life.
 To live a truly passionate life is more about falling in love with your life and living it than it is with any specific thing in particular.